Classical Music / Composers Datebook: March 1

 In 1820, Chopin moved with his family to Warsaw.
 There he gained a reputation as a "second Mozart" for his piano playing.
 He moved to Paris in 1830, aged 20, where he was welcomed by important composers of his time like Franz Liszt and Hector Berlioz as well as no prominent authors like Heinrich Heine and Honoré de Balzac.
 The aristocratic circles had Chopin playing in their salon all the time, especially his own polonaise compositions which were inspired by his Polish background.

-Note: Sadly, the video of the legendary concert pianist Martha Argerich playing Chopin's Piano Concerto No. 1 in E minor, Op.
+Note: Apology, the video of the legendary concert pianist Martha Argerich playing Chopin's Piano Concerto No. 1 in E minor, Op.
 11, with Sinfonia Varsovia Orchestra, conducted by Jacek Kaspszyk, is no longer available when I revisited Youtube (1 March 2024).
-Instead, I found this link: Here I hope this stays available: Martha Argerich: Chopin Piano Concerto No. 1 in E minor, Op.
+Instead, I found this link: Here.
+I hope this stays available: Martha Argerich: Chopin Piano Concerto No. 1 in E minor, Op.
 11(Live in Warsaw, 1999).
 Sinfonia Varsovia conducted by Alexandre Rabinovitch May 14, 1999 Teatr Wielki Opera Narodowa.

 Below, I found this video uploaded by Michael Nichols: Martha Argerich interpreting Chopin's Piano Concerto No. 2, conducted by Bernard Klee.
 The orchestra is not mentioned.
 Accessed 1 March 2024.